How to Get Into UPenn– Acceptance Rate & Strategies

 - How to assess whether applying to Penn is even worth the $75 application fee (for you)

-Penn Admissions – SAT, GPA, and Class Rank
+Penn Admissions – SAT, ACT, GPA, and Class Rank

 Wharton – Undergraduate Acceptance Rate

 Recent statistics for Wharton-specific undergraduate acceptance rates have not been made available.
-In 2017, when the overall Penn acceptance rate was 9.2%, the Wharton acceptance rate was only 7.1%.
+In one fairly recent year, when the overall Penn acceptance rate was 9.2%, the Wharton acceptance rate was only 7.1%.
 Therefore it is reasonable to assume that getting into Wharton is likely still a degree (or two) more difficult than getting into another undergraduate school within the university.

 How Penn Evaluates Applicants

 Six factors are rated as being “most important” in admissions decisions at the University of Pennsylvania: Rigor of coursework in high school, GPA, standardized test scores, application essay, recommendations, and character/personal qualities.
+It is important to point out that Penn extended their temporary test-optional policy into the 2023-24 admissions cycle.
 The next tier of “important” factors includes class rank, interview, extracurricular activities, and talent/ability.

 In terms of extracurricular activities, it is critically important to have some type of “hook” when applying to Penn.
 For example, there are over 1,000 NCAA Division I athletes competing for the Quakers.
 Some of those individuals were recruited by a Penn coach, giving them a serious edge in the admissions process.
 Yet, sports are only one of a multitude of areas where one’s talents can knock down the doors to any Ivy League institution like the University of Pennsylvania.
 In the words of the admissions office, “Penn looks for students with the ability to turn their ideas and interests into action, people whose talents and experiences will energize our community.”
 Your talents and accomplishments in the laboratory, on the stage, in the orchestra, at work, or in a volunteer setting can all be just as impactful as those on the playing field.